avanblerkom/CSC120-A7/README.md

 ```

 ---
 3. Write methods to update the `ArrayList` of `residents` every time someone moves in or out:

+!!ALMOST THE SAME AS THE PASSENGER METHOD!!

 ```
 public void moveIn(Student s);
 public Student moveOut(Student s); // return the Student who moved out